Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 ### USB
 1. Connect the DuetScreen to the mainboard using a USB cable.
-    - **Either** the **USB-A** and **USB-C** ports on the screen can be used.
+    - **Either** the **USB-A** and **USB-C** ports on the DuetScreen can be used.
-    - If using the **USB-C** port, make sure to set the screen to USB **host mode**.
+    - If using the **USB-C** port, make sure to set the DuetScreen to USB **host mode**.
 2. In the GUI, select the USB connection method.

-> When the Duet3D screen detects a USB connection to a Duet3D mainboard, it will automatically send `M575 P0 S0` to configure the mainboard for USB communication.
+> When the DuetScreen detects a USB connection to a Duet3D mainboard, it will automatically send `M575 P0 S0` to configure the mainboard for USB communication.
 {.is-info}

 ### WiFi

-* The screen has a built-in WiFi module, it also supports external WiFi modules with the `RTL8188FU` chipset.
+* The DuetScreen has a built-in WiFi module.
-* If using the built-in WiFi module, the USB-C port must be set to `Internal WiFi`, this is done in the “Settings” page in the GUI.
+  * If using the built-in WiFi module, the USB-C port must be set to `Internal WiFi`, this is done in the Settings > Connection page in the GUI.
+* The DuetScreen also supports external WiFi modules with the `RTL8188FU` chipset.
-* If using an external WiFi module, connect it to the USB-A port on the screen, or use the USB-C port and set it to `USB-C Host`.
+  * If using an external WiFi module, connect it to the USB-A port on the DuetScreen, or use the USB-C port and set it to `USB-C Host`.
   * There are multiple variants of the `RTL8188` chipset.
-Currently the screen only supports `RTL8188FU`.
+Currently the DuetScreen only supports `RTL8188FU`.
 Other variants are unlikely to work.

-> You might need to reboot the screen after enabling the WiFi module.
+> You might need to reboot the DuetScreen after enabling the WiFi module.
 {.is-info}

 #### Connect the DuetScreen to a WiFi network

-There are a couple of methods to connect the Duet3D screen to a WiFi network.
+There are a couple of methods to connect the DuetScreen to a WiFi network.

 1. You can connect to a network using the Settings > Connections page in the GUI.
-This method is useful if you are setting up a single screen and you do not know the WiFi credentials in advance.
+This method is useful if you are setting up a single DuetScreen and you do not know the WiFi credentials in advance.

 2. You can copy a file called `wpa_supplicant.conf` to the root of the microSD card.
 This file should be placed on the microSD card after it has been flashed.
-This method is the easiest if you are setting up multiple screens, or you know the WiFi credentials in advance.
+This method is the easiest if you are setting up multiple DuetScreens, or you know the WiFi credentials in advance.
 This file should contain the WiFi credentials in the following format:
 ```
 ctrl_interface=/var/run/wpa_supplicant